suresh/suresh.github.io/_snippets/05-ml-pipelines.md

 ## Model Selection using Grid Search

-Pipeline and parameter setting is particularly important for doing grid searches:
+Pipeline are a great way for finding optimal parameters through grid searches:

 ```python
 from sklearn.model_selection import GridSearchCV